-The hydroalcoholic extract of Phyllanthus niruri also inhibited H. pylori-induced nuclear factor (NF)-kappa B activation and the subsequent release of interleukin (IL)-8 in AGS cells (the mechanism by which H. pylori contributes to the formation of cancer).
+The hydroalcoholic extract of Phyllanthus niruri also inhibited Helicobacter pylori-induced nuclear factor (NF)-kappa B activation and the subsequent release of interleukin (IL)-8 in AGS cells (the mechanism by which H. pylori contributes to the formation of cancer).
 This sentence is key, so we’ll rephrase it in non-scientific terms — in these studies Phyllanthus niruri inhibited the mechanism by which H. pylori contributes to the formation of cancer.

 Furthermore, antibiotics inadvertently kill the friendly bacteria housed in our large intestines, which causes side effects like diarrhea and candida overgrowth.
 According to the same studies, another advantage of Phyllanthus niruri is that it doesn’t affect friendly lactobacillus.
 When taken concurrently with probiotics like lactobacillus acidophilus and bifidobacteria, Phyllanthus niruri won’t affect friendly bacteria.